Elisha-Tetteyfio/CSS-Responsive-site/README.md

 # CSS-Responsive-site
-A design of this project https://jolly-kalam-23776e.netlify.app/cssgridresponsive/#section-b
+A design of the project https://jolly-kalam-23776e.netlify.app/cssgridresponsive/#section-b